-Using an automatic translation in a professional environment such as e-commerce translation can harm our credibility and possibly damage our reputation in the eyes of future customers; not only could the translation sound unnatural and even ridiculous, but we also risk our reputation and our investments in marketing and internationalisation.
+Using an automatic translation in a professional environment, such as an e-commerce translation, can harm your credibility and possibly damage your reputation in the eyes of potential customers; not only could the translation sound unnatural and even ridiculous, but we also risk our reputation and our investments in marketing and internationalisation.

 What does a translation agency have to offer when translating an online store?